tyegagne/LSTM_lyric_generation/README.md

 Text generation with LSTM
 ================

-## Implementing character-level LSTM text generation for lyrical starting point generation
+## Implementing character-level LSTM text models for lyrical starting point generation

-Here we’ll demonstrate a proof-of-concept regarding lyric generation via lyric seed after training a LSTM on a corpus folk lyrics.
-The first thing we start with is about a 100,000 lyrics pulled from a folk song database.
+Here we’ll demonstrate a proof-of-concept regarding lyric generation via lyric seed after training a LSTM on a corpus of folk lyrics.
+The first thing we start with is about 100,000 lyrics pulled from a folk song database.
 In the future this can be tailored ot americana, appalacia, bluegrass, etc. The language model ideally will learn a model of the writing style on which it was trained.